Cochlear Implants for children

 - learning, motivation and support

-You can also view videos of some or our patients and their parents talking about their experience with cochlear implants by clicking on the link below:
+You can also click here to view video clips and written accounts of some or our young patients and their parents talking about their experience with cochlear implants.

 After the operation: The Outreach Support Team